jsuarezruiz/Cupertino.Avalonia/README.md

 # Cupertino.Avalonia

-An iOS 26 design system for [Avalonia](https://avaloniaui.net): control themes, typography, colour, motion and icons, plus the controls iOS has and Avalonia does not.
+An iOS 26 design system for [Avalonia](https://avaloniaui.net): control themes, typography, colors, motion and icons, plus the controls iOS has and Avalonia does not.

+![Cupertino.Avalonia banner](images/cupertino-avalonia-banner.png)

 **[Try the live web gallery](https://jsuarezruiz.github.io/Cupertino.Avalonia/)**.
 Explore the controls in your browser, with no installation required.

-![Cupertino.Avalonia banner](images/cupertino-avalonia-banner.png)

 <p align="center"><strong>Controls in action</strong><br>Fluid transitions, responsive effects and Liquid Glass in motion.</p>